-Technological Revolutions and Financial Capital by Carlota Perez studies the intersection of technology and innovation, a field the author defines as as “evolutionary economics”.
-Reading her feels a lot like looking at one of those images optometrists use to diagnose colour blindness; where before there was just a jumble of dots, patterns emerge.
+Technological Revolutions and Financial Capital by Carlota Perez studies the intersection of technology and innovation, a field the author defines as “evolutionary economics”.
+Reading her feels a lot like looking at one of those images optometrists use to diagnose colour blindness; where before there was just a jumble of dots, patterns magically emerge.

 Perez walks us through the five waves of innovation – “techno-economical paradigms” – that began in the late 18th century (and provides ample evidence to suggest that we’re currently on the cusp of a sixth).
 Each such paradigm is defined by a technological driver, which transform not only our physical environment but also the general zeitgeist.